pavanganeshbhagathi/lab-chocolate-dispenser/README.md

 ### Progression 2: LESS!
 LESS!
 LESS!

 We have added too many chocolates and the machine has started to malfunction.
-Create a function `removeChocolates()` that takes `number` as an argument and _returns an array of chocolates_ that have been removed from the top.
+Create a function `c` that takes `number` as an argument and _returns an array of chocolates_ that have been removed from the top.

 ### Progression 3: One is not enough!